amplience/dc-integration-stylitics/README.md

 ![Cards](./docs/media/stylitics-cards.png)

-The files in `Templates` are CRS Templates that are used for simple visualizations and cards for the Stylitics content types.
+The files in `Templates` are CRS Templates that are used for simple visualisations and cards for the Stylitics content types.
 These should also be imported and published in the Content Hub, though ideally in a different folder to make them easier to manage.

 ## Development